perama-v/GoL2/stored_history.md

-# State exposure
+# Game of Life with On-Chain history.

-An experiment, playing with increased storage to reduce dependency on other system components.
+This version of GoL2 has increased storage to reduce dependency on other system components.
 The game could potentially launch and later upgrade to a lower-storage model.